L

 LeaseHelper generates template lease agreements for informational and reference purposes only.
 These documents do not constitute legal advice and do not create an attorney-client relationship.

 Landlord-tenant laws vary significantly by state, county, and municipality and change frequently.
-You are solely responsible for verifying compliance with all applicable laws before use.
+You are solely responsible for verifying that your lease complies with all applicable laws before using it.

 LeaseHelper and its operators are not liable for any damages or legal consequences arising from use of these documents.